ibm-cloud-docs/openwhisk/openwhisk_triggers_rules.md

   wsk trigger list
   ```
   {: pre}

   ```
   triggers
   /someNamespace/locationUpdate                            private
   ```

-  So far you've created a named "channel" to which events can be fired.
+  Now a named "channel" is created to which events can be fired.

 3. Next, fire a trigger event by specifying the trigger name and parameters: